LCS Secondary School Bring-Your-Own-Device (BYOD) Guide (Revised Feb 2017)

 Which computers are acceptable/approved?

-The computers that fit the minimum specification list mentioned under Minimum Specification above are acceptable for use in the classroom.
-If you have questions about whether a specific model computer will meet the requirements please feel free to contact the LCS tech office.
+Please see the Minimum Laptop Specification chart above.
+If you have questions about whether a specific model computer will meet the requirements please feel free to contact the LCS IT office.

 What Operating System must be installed?
 Can I use a Mac?

-For a PC, the operating system must be Windows Vista Professional or Higher
+For a PC, the operating system must be Windows 7 Professional or Higher.

 If you are using a Mac, the operating system must be Mac OSX 10.6 or Higher.